Skip to main content

 Try these steps:

-1. Refresh the preview: Click refresh button in preview panel
+1. Refresh the preview: Click the refresh button in the preview panel

 2. Check for errors: Open browser console (F12) and look for errors

-3. Restart dev server: Go to Settings → Restart Development Server
+3. Restart the dev server: Go to Settings and restart the development server

 4. Check container logs:

-5. Clear browser cache: Hard refresh (Ctrl+Shift+R or Cmd+Shift+R)
+5. Clear browser cache: Hard refresh with Ctrl+Shift+R (or Cmd+Shift+R on Mac)

 Common causes:1.
 Invalid API key